selmaT273/Lab06-OOP_Principles/README.md

 ## Interface Implementation
 - In my project, there are currently 2 interfaces: IEatFresh and ISpeakAlot.
 ### IEatFresh
-- This interface allows specific concrete animals to eat fresh food if they inherit from the IEatFresh interface.
+- This interface allows specific concrete animals to eat fresh food if they implement the IEatFresh interface.
 ### ISpeakAlot
-- This interface allows some of the concrete animals to SpeakAlot if they inherit from the ISpeakAlot class.
+- This interface allows some of the concrete animals to SpeakAlot if they implement the ISpeakAlot interface.

 [Updated Diagram](Lab07-UML.jpg)